execlibs/mesa-builds/README.md

 ## Compilation

-I use `buildroot_internal.sh` and `buildroot_internal.sh` to compile Mesa, you can use these scripts to compile your own Mesa builds.
+I use `build_dist-buildroot.sh` and `buildroot_internal.sh` to compile Mesa, you can use these scripts to compile your own Mesa builds.
 The first script creates Debian distro with debootstrap and the second script installs dev packages, compilie Mesa and generate .deb package.

 ## Revert to debian mesa